Currently Recruiting AgingPlus Study Seeking Research Participants Interested in Healthy Aging

 From time to time, we look for healthy young, middle-aged and older adults to volunteer for our research projects.

 Depending on the project, volunteering typically consists of completing questionnaires, participating in an interview, or coming to our lab on the CSU campus (free parking is provided).
 Ability to travel to the Colorado State University campus for a study visit is usually required, although we can accommodate by meeting either at a person’s home or a convenient location in the community.
 Participants’ answers to our questions are treated with the utmost privacy, and are kept completely confidential.
-All research protocols are approved by the Institutional Review Board (IRB) of the Colorado State University and all research is conducted in compliance with federal guidelines for the Ethical Conduct of Research with Human Subjects.
+All research protocols are approved by the Institutional Review Board at Colorado State University and all research is conducted in compliance with federal guidelines for the Ethical Conduct of Research with Human Subjects.

 Sign up below to be added to our registry of research volunteers.
 When a research study opens, all procedures will be explained clearly to you, and you may decide at that time if you would like to participate or not.